apache/nifi/README.md

 ## Getting Started

-- Build the nar-maven-plugin.
-Change directory to 'nar-maven-plugin' and follow the directions found there.
+- Build the nifi-nar-maven-plugin.
+Change directory to 'nifi-nar-maven-plugin' and follow the directions found there.
 - Build nifi.
 Change directory to 'nifi' and follow the directions found there.